rickroll747/FAST-DDoS/README.md

   Easy to extend with new scripts or update existing ones without rewriting core components.

 - **Cross-Platform Compatibility**
-  Works seamlessly across Linux, macOS, and Windows environments.
+  Works seamlessly across Linux and Windows WSL environments.

 - **Concurrent Execution**
   Utilizes multi-threading or multiprocessing to run parallel traffic streams with control over concurrency.